pemcg/manageiq-automation-howto-guide/chapter18/retirement.md

 ##### StartRetirement

-The **StartRetirement** Instance calls the _start\_retirement_ State Machine Method, which checks whether the Service is already in state 'retired' or retiring', and if so it aborts.
+The **StartRetirement** Instance calls the _start\_retirement_ State Machine Method, which checks whether the Service is already in state 'retired' or 'retiring', and if so it aborts.
 If in neither of these states it calls the Service's _start\_retirement_ method, which sets the retirement_state attribute to 'retiring'.

 ##### RetireService / CheckServiceRetired